steveloughran/formality/styleguide/styleguide.md

          LOG.error("Failed to start: {}", ex, ex)

 There is also the opportunity to add logs for machines to parse, not people.
 The HDFS Audit Log is an example of this —it enables off-line analysis of what a filesystem has been used for, including by interesting programs to detect which files are popular, and which files never get used after a few hours -and so can be deleted.
 Any contributions here are welcome.

+## Metrics and Monitoring

+Hadoop's Metrics 2 is the framework for collecting and publishing statistics on running applications.

+All pieces of code collecting information which may need monitoring should consider adding metrics 2 support.
+Note that as these can be used in tests and debugging, adding them early aids development.

+There is ongoing work in adding `htrace` tracing across the Hadoop stack, so that it will become easy to correlate load issues in one layer (such as HDFS) with work going on at a higher layer (e.g. specific Apache Hive queries).
+Contributions in this area are welcome.
+Any component which performs work for callers —especially those which then invoke remote work on those caller's behalf, should be htrace-enabled